 If a supply boost is needed, you have some options:

-“Reach out to your pediatrician or obstetrician if you are interested in obtaining donor breast milk because they often need a prescription from your physician,” says Dr. Szugye.
+“Reach out to your pediatrician or obstetrician if you are interested in obtaining donor breast milk because they often need a prescription from your physician,” suggests Dr. Szugye.

 “We want to make sure that foods are presented to them in a way that is safe and that they’re not going to choke on them, and we really want to introduce a variety of foods,” advises Dr. Szugye.
 “We usually recommend introducing them one at a time so if your child does develop an allergy, we know what the allergy is.”